Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

 	|![All Green Energy Stocks Returns - 2018](./Resources/all_stocks_returns_2018.png)|
 	|-|
 - Adding formatting to the worksheet tables makes it easier to read and understand at a glance. <br>
-	As such, we applied text and color formatting to the All Stock Analysis worksheet so that positive returns were green and negative returns red. <br>
+	As such, we applied font and color formatting to the All Stock Analysis worksheet so that positive returns were green and negative returns red. <br>
-	This was feasible by looping through each of the returns, and if the return was positive, we made the background color green; if the return was negative, we made the background red; otherwise, we cleared the background color.
+	The formatting step was feasible by looping through each of the returns, and if the return was positive, we made the background color green; if the return was negative, we made the background red; otherwise, we cleared the background color.

 	|![All Green energy Stocks Returns - 2018 - Formatted](./Resources/all_stocks_returns_2018_formatted.png)|
 	|-|